shristi428/Cuckoo-Search/README.md

-# Cuckoo Search
+# branch and bound
-Job Shop scheduling with the help of cuckoo search algorithm
+Job Shop scheduling with the help of branch and bound algorithm